-Extension

-Direct Methods Indirect Methods

-One-on-One InterventionGroup DiscussionWorkshop Web sitesOther 1 (Extension Bulletins)
+Extension Direct Methods Indirect Methods One-on-One Intervention Workshop Other 2 (Research & Grant Reports) Other 1 (Extension Bulletins) Group Discussion Other 1 (Research Presentations) Web sites

-The target audience of the School of Economic Sciences include decision makers in various segments of the agricultural sector, government and the general society.
+The target audience of the School of Economic Sciences includes decision makers in various segments of the agricultural sector, government and the general society.
 Our work will also influence economists in academia nationally and internationally.